zecrocks/zcash-stack/docs/class-1-sync-week.md

 Docker vs. Kubernetes: A Showdown

 - Docker (noun): a person who loads and unloads shipping containers at a marine dock
-- Docker (noun): a small town in England
 - [Docker](https://www.docker.com/) (noun): an open-source software project automating the deployment of applications inside software containers

 vs